 Benson Dana – 11/28/2017

 And the smoking gun of the entire affair…………

 Thank you Benson.
 I would appreciate if you would withdraw the complaint and I will send you a check.

 Please confirm your address.

-., Allstate denied my claim, Allstate Insurance claim denial story, auto accident property loss, beat the insurance company, fight insurance claim denials, fight the insurance companies, fight your claim denial, insurance adjuster, insurance claim, insurance claim denial, Insurance fraud, property loss claim denial, win against the insurance company
+., Allstate denied my claim, Allstate Insurance claim denial story, auto accident property loss, beat the insurance company, dealing in bad faith, fight insurance claim denials, fight the insurance companies, fight your claim denial, insurance adjuster, insurance claim, insurance claim denial, Insurance fraud, property loss claim denial, win against the insurance company